tjtnew/sudsolve/README.md

 # sudsolve

-`sudsolve` is a small personal project that I’ve used to get my head around both C code and how to use it with `R`.
+`sudsolve` is a small package that I’ve used to get my head around both C code and how to use it with `R`.
 It provides a single user facing function, `sudsolve`, that will solve any standard (9 by 9) sudoku puzzle.

 ## Installation